msu-eele-fpga/labs-and-homework-JoshuaCulwell/sw/led-patterns/README.md

 ## This is the README for led-patterns.

-This directory contains the led_patterns.c code.
+This directory contains the led_patterns executable.
 Please refer to ../../docs/lab8.md for further documentation.